 Why buy your bin from Backyard Ecosystem?
 Simple, your purchases in the shop go to support this resource on the web.
 Ever notice we have no google ads?
 No affiliate links?
 No dancing babies?
 This resource exists because of you.
 The sole method of support is that little tab up there.
 We would like to keep it that way.
 Your choice.

-Step Two: Get worms.
+Get worms.
 You can find them online, your local garden shop, or bait shop.
-You best bet is via craigslist or a friend who has an operating bin.
+Your best bet is via Craigslist or a friend who has an operating bin.
 Ideally, you want worms and castings from a mature bin.
 Review this post before you buy.